 Specify coldstart_dir as the path to the HSS coldstart applets directory.
-The default is /opt/hss-coldstart+gemini/default/xt.
+The default is /opt/hss-coldstart+gemini/default/xt for Cray XE systems.
+Use this option to override the default.
+For more information, see the xtbounce(8) man page.